 Siem Reap is the best option for an international traveler's base from which to explore the Angkor temples.
 If not for the tourism boom brought on by the awesome sites around the city, Siem Reap might have been another sleepy Khmer village.
 Instead we find a bustling tourist town, complete with a well-named Pub Street, food vendors, luxury hotels, backpacking hostels, and the international travelers that drive it all.
 Sure, you'll probably want to spend most of your time outside the city, but don't underestimate the awesome opportunity to hit the town and mingle, bargain, eat, and drink your way through Siem Reap.

-In the morning we go for shopping at a local market then cycle to the family’s house in the countryside.
-As part of your cooking class you’ll prepare the dishes we’ll enjoy together with the family for lunch.
-Afterwards, ride through rice fields and small villages.
+You'll have an early morning departure for countryside tour.
+Today you will learn a few of the signature dishes of a local Cambodian family and take a leisurely bike ride in the sroksrai Khmer (Cambodian countryside).
+In the morning we go for shopping at a local market and cycle to the family house in the countryside.
+Start cooking the dishes you’ll enjoy together with the family during lunch.
+Ride through rice fields and small villages.
 If you are interested you can stop and pay a visit to some of these traditional Khmer houses and pagodas or chat with the local people.
-After a while you will take a rest and try some local drinks like sugar cane juice, a refreshing sweet drink poured over and drunk by every Cambodian in the countryside.
+After a while you will take a rest and try some local drinks such as sugar cane juice a refreshing sweet drink poured over ice – this is drunk by many Cambodians and is especially popular in the countryside.
+In the early afternoon you will cycle back to Siem Reap town.

 This morning, you will be picked up at your hotel in Siem Reap and transferred to the airport in good time to board your domestic flight to Phnom Penh.
 Upon arrival in Phnom Penh, you will be picked up at the airport and transferred to your hotel to drop off your luggage before continuing on your private city tour.